What's a heat dome? Here's why so much of the US is broiling this week

 A heat wave is defined by how intense the heat is, how long it lasts and where it occurs, said Jeff Masters, a meteorologist with Yale Climate Connections.

 In general, several days of 90-plus degree temperatures in Texas are “no big deal," Masters said.
-Farther north, it is forecasted to be in the mid- to high-90s over the Midwest and Northeast this week, with heat indices of 100 F (38 C) or greater.
+But farther north, it is forecasted to be in the mid- to high-90s over the Midwest and Northeast this week, with heat indexes of 100 F (38 C) or greater.

 "The population’s just not conditioned to that sort of heat,” he said.

-The National Weather Service said that some areas likely will reach daily records, with, in some places, the heat wave lasting all week and into the weekend.
+The National Weather Service said that some areas likely will reach daily records, with the heat wave lasting all week and into the weekend in some places.

 The Detroit area will be in the mid-90s, with a heat index around 100 Fahrenheit (38 C) in some urban areas for the next few days.
 The normal high temperature for this time of year in Detroit is in the low 80s.
 Specifically, June 18th’s normal high is 81 F, meteorologist Brian Cromwell said.

 Chicago broke a 1957 temperature record on Monday with a high of 97 degrees F (36.1 degrees C).
-Hot and muggy conditions will continue this week, with peak heat indexes near 100 F (38 C), the National Weather Service in Chicago said in a post on the social platform X.
+Hot and muggy conditions will continue this week, with peak heat indexes near 100 F (38 C), said the National Weather Service in Chicago.

 In Cincinnati, Ohio, Tuesday’s high will be around 96 F (36 C), but will feel like 104 F (40 C), according to the weather service.
 The high heat will continue through the weekend.